-Students with vehicles on campus, including motorcycles and mopeds, must register with the department of public safety parking office within seven days of arrival.
-Parking on campus is limited, and parking permits are issued on a first-come first-served basis.

-Students are encouraged to check with the department of public safety for available parking before bringing a vehicle back to campus after any holidays.
+Students with vehicles on campus, including motorcycles and mopeds, must register with the Campus Police parking office within seven days of arrival.
+Parking on campus is limited, and parking permits are issued on a first-come, first-served basis.
+Students are encouraged to check with Campus Police for available parking before bringing a vehicle back to campus after any holiday or break.